 Top of the Tower

-Top of the Tower is not always open to public but during Center City District’s popular summertime promotion, Center City Sips, Top of the Tower swings opens its doors for everyone to enjoy its incredible city views.
+Top of the Tower is open for Sundaybrunch as well as during Center City District’s popular summertime promotion, Center City Sips.

 Located on the 50th floor of the building, Top of the Tower is the highest spot on this list at more than 600 feet above ground.** (** Highest for now.
 See below.)